holoviz/panel/doc/tutorials/basic/layouts.md

 ```

 :::{note}
-The `print` statement will output something like
+The `print` statement will output something like:

 ```bash
 Column(design=<class 'panel.theme.bootst...)